Separated biking and walking paths

 Parking clearway 7am-9.30am

 We’re improving the shared path along Hutt Road to make it safer for people on foot and on bikes.
 It's one of our busiest commuter routes and a crucial link in the region's wider cycle network.
-Work on stage 1 of the path is well under way (north of Aotea Quay overbridge).
-We are now proposing to upgrade the remaining section of shared path on Hutt Road from the overbridge to Tinakori Road.
-We also propose creating some extra on-road car parking between Winger BMW and Placemakers.
+Work on stage 1 of the path between Caltex Fuel Stop and the Aotea Quay overbridge is nearing completion.
+During 2018, we will also be upgrading the remaining section of shared path on Hutt Road from the overbridge to Tinakori Road.

 Keep up to date with how projects are going, and understand the process so far.
 New events will be added as the project progresses.Read more

 Travel along Hutt Road and you'll see how and where we plan to make improvements.Read more

 Why Hutt Road rather than a coastal route?Read more

 View supporting documents for Hutt Road improvements.Read more

 Explore the list of improvements happening along Hutt RoadRead more

 Find out what's being done and what to expect during construction.Read more